syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/WebKit.md

 ### Table of Contents with custom style

 The WebKit HTML Converter provides support for customizing the table of contents style.
-Each header tag style can be customizing by using <i>HtmlToPdfTocStyle</i>.
+Each header tag style can be customizing by using ```HtmlToPdfTocStyle```.
 Please refer the below code snippet,

 {% tabs %}